A model of person-centred rehabilitation

 - is respectful of and tailored to the person, going beyond individualised interventions for the person.

 We could use these five features to construct an excellent training assessment tool to identify how well someone training in rehabilitation (from any profession) interacts with a patient.
-This set of attitudes and behaviours must characterise excellent clinical practice in all areas of health and social care.
-Could someone please develop a training assessment which enables useful, constructive feedback to the trainee?
+This set of attitudes and behaviours must characterise excellent clinical practice in all health and social care areas.
+Could someone please develop a training assessment which enables valuable, constructive feedback to the trainee?
 Indeed, more senior staff would also benefit.

 All healthcare and social care professionals should have teaching targeted at inculcating these five features into them from day one.
 They would transform all care.